 The Teacup Yorkie Poo is a smart, friendly little dog who loves to learn, which makes him very easy to train.
 Like most dogs, they love to please, and they’ll quickly become a treasured member of your family.
 And, they’re great with kids!
 Described as a ‘designer pooch with great qualities’, the Teacup Yorkie Poo is actually quite a new breed.
-In fact, they’ve only been around for the past ten years, so they’re still a novelty for many people.
+In fact, they’ve only been around for about the past ten to fifteen years, so they’re still a novelty for many people.

 The Teacup Yorkie Poo loves people and fun, not necessarily in that order.
 He will delight his family and is always willing to perform tricks or show off for any visitor.
 His confidence keeps him from being overly snappy or aggressive; he’s happy in his own skin.
 The Teacup Yorkie Poo can be an excellent companion to anyone looking for a small, confident dog with ample energy and even greater love.

-Like most of the Poodle hybrids, the Teacup Yorkie Poo was originally designed to be a companion dog who could reside with allergy sufferers.
+Like most Poodle hybrids, the Teacup Yorkie Poo was originally designed to be a companion dog who could reside with allergy sufferers.
 The goal was a small dog who didn’t have the diseases of either the Yorkshire Terrier or Poodle, both of whom have suffered from health problems related to poor breeding or over-breeding.

 The Teacup Yorkie Poo can be a mischievous little guy, but he’ll always win you over with his love and affection.
 But don’t be fooled by his size, because the Teacup Yorkie Poo is not afraid of threats – he’ll tackle anything!